scuzzydude/asimov/asimov.md

 "You're going want to mike up your kit, for when you need to lay down a demo.
 You run a line from your board through the wall, get some headphones.
 So you looking for a drummer, you walk by, put the headphones on, check him out.
 You hear the groove you want, you push a buzzer."

-"Naw, dude," says drummer boy, "What if you were recording your demo right when the guy buzzes the door."
+"Naw, dude," says drummer boy, "What if you were recording your demo right when the guy buzzes the door?"

 "Good point, dude.
 You hook up the doorbell to the lights, so they just flash," says Lars.